keyshade-xyz/keyshade/docs/contributing-to-keyshade/design-of-our-code/cli.md

 ### Folder structure

 - **commands**: Contains the command files that are used by the CLI
-- **utils**: Contains utility functions that are used across the CLI
+- **util**: Contains utility functions that are used across the CLI
 - **types**: Contains the types that are used across the CLI
-- **http**: Contains the HTTP client that is used to interact with the keyshade API

 ### The `BaseCommand` class